ianfortier/loom-downloader/README.md

 3. **Video Quality**: Videos are downloaded in the format provided by Loom's API.
 There are no options to select different qualities or formats.

-4. **Large Videos**: While the package can handle large files, there are no specific optimizations or progress indicators for lengthy downloads.
+4. **Large Videos**: While the package can handle large files, be cautious when using the `downloadVideo` method as it loads the entire video into memory.
+For large videos, prefer the `saveVideo` method which streams the video directly to a file.

 5. **Legal and Ethical Considerations**: Ensure you have the right to download and use the Loom videos.
 This package does not enforce access controls or address legal concerns related to video downloading.
 Always respect copyright and privacy rights.